GenericMappingTools/gmt/doc/rst/source/cookbook/introduction.rst

 illustration.
 PostScript plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on a cheap printer or converted to a high-resolution PNG image for online usage.
-GMT software is written as a set of UNIX tools [3]_ and is totally self-contained and fully documented.
+GMT software is written as a set of command-line tools [3]_ and is totally self-contained and fully documented.
 The system is offered free of charge and is distributed over the Internet [*Wessel and Smith, 1991; 1995; 1998*; *Wessel et al., 2013*; *Wessel et al., 2019*].